 - Project director or co-director team.
 Directors are responsible for all intellectual and administrative aspects of the project.
 Directors should be established scholars and must be present throughout the academic program; they must not assume any other commitments during the study period. - Replacement director(s).
 This person(s) must be appropriately qualified and capable of assuming leadership of the project should a director become unable to fulfill his/her role.
-The person(s) may be a co-director or project team member, as appropriate, who is already familiar with the project. - K-12 Leader.
-At least one person with demonstrated excellence and leadership experience in the K-12 classroom and/or in K-12 curriculum development must be involved in project planning and implementation. - Experienced scholars and academic staff.
+The person(s) may be a co-director or project team member, as appropriate, who is already familiar with the project. - Experienced scholars and academic staff.
 Individuals, such as library or museum personnel, may bring different perspectives and/or resources to the project.
 Institutes should carefully consider how the number of visitors, their expertise and approaches, and the nature of their involvement will generate meaningful engagement with participants. - Technological experts.
 Such person(s) may be needed to meet the digital demands of the project. - Project administrators.
 These individuals may range from a co-director to a professional manager, graduate student, on-site coordinator, or a combination thereof.
 This role is distinct from that of the institutional grants administrator, described below. - Institutional grants administrator.
 The designated representative of the applicant institution with authority to act on the organization's behalf in matters related to the administration of NEH awards.
 Responsibilities include accountability both for the appropriate use of funds awarded and the performance of the NEH-supported project or activities as specified in the approved application and in compliance with 2 CFR Part 200 and the terms and conditions of the award.
 The project director(s) may not serve as the institutional grant administrator.